Tutorial: llmTools

 as the model in ChattViewModel:

-get_location, send the prompt, “Get my location using the get_location tool.” - once the location is shown on screen, to test the backend-resident tool,
+get_location, send the prompt, “Get my location using the get_location tool.” - once the location is shown on screen, to test the back-end tool,

 get_weather, send the next prompt, “What’s the weather at my location?”
-The model should recognize that there’s a tool reply with lat/lon location in the second prompt’s context and be able to use them to make the second tool call.
+The model should recognize that there’s a tool reply with lat/lon in the context sent with the second prompt and be able to use them to make the second tool call.

 is set to YOUR_SERVER_IP so that we know what your server IP is.
 You will not